zenobi-us/zenobi-us/content/posts/2024-03-01-security-scanning.md

 Yarn checks for package hashes, so if the package is swapped out for something else, yarn will error out.

-You could go even further and use [Yarn Zero Installs](), which is a bit like a vendored dependency.
+You could go even further and use [Yarn Zero Installs](https://yarnpkg.com/features/caching#zero-installs), which is a the strategy of keeping a private copy of your dependencies.
 They're stored in a `.yarn` directory and are immutable.
 This means that if a package is swapped out at the source we don't care because we have a copy of the package stored in the repo.

 Your other option is to run a private registry.
 Verdaccio, Nexus, Artifactory, etc. This way you control the packages that are available to your team.